 Staff are clear about their responsibilities regarding premises and equipment.
 They use equipment correctly to meet statutory requirements and support people to stay safe.

-Staff share information about environmental and equipment-related risks with relevant external professionals and or receive updates on action taken.
+Staff share information about environmental and equipment-related risks with relevant external professionals and other services involved in people's lives.